cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

   </figcaption>
 </figure>

-The idea of global internet has been around since the early 1970s.
+The idea of a global internet has been around since the early 1970s.
 However, initially accessing documents remotely involved complex processes using services such as [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol), [NNTP](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol), and the [Gopher protocol](https://en.wikipedia.org/wiki/Gopher_(protocol)).
 These protocols, still in use today, provide a simple directory structure from which users can navigate and select files to download, but they do not support direct viewing of the information being transferred.
 This limitation highlighted the need for a new protocol that would enable users to render documents directly through dedicated software applications.